 Engineering Manufacturing Technology formalizes cross-curricular involvement between core academics and the application of knowledge.
-This course promotes interdisciplinary learning with emphasis on high interest projects that provide hand-on opportunities for students to explore engineering and manufacturing processes.
+This course promotes interdisciplinary learning with emphasis on high interest projects that provide hands-on opportunities for students to explore engineering and manufacturing processes.
 Special projects include actual design and construction components.
-Integrated throughout the course are Career Preparation Standards that include basic safety, technology and employment skills such as communication, interpersonal skills and problem solving.
+Integrated throughout the course are Career Preparation Standards that include basic safety, technology and employment skills such as communication, interpersonal skills and problem-solving.
 Student outcome is contingent upon a major yearly project that combines academic, manufacturing/technology and imaginative skills.
 Students demonstrate leadership and management skills.
 They advertise their projects and enlist corporate and local sponsors.
 Teams organize budgets, develop timelines and project work schedules.
 Students develop entry level machining operations on lathes and mills and welding fabrication.

 First Responder/Intro to EMT

 This course prepares students in entry-level skills as First Responders emergency personnel who provide immediate care to an ill or injured person and assist emergency medical services (EMS) providers.
 Included are an overview of EMS, CPR, first aid, patient assessment, legal and ethical issues, and triage and emergency responsibilities.
-Integrated throughout the course are career preparation standards, which include communication, interpersonal skills, problem solving, safety, technology, and other employment skills.
+Integrated throughout the course are career preparation standards, which include communication, interpersonal skills, problem-solving, safety, technology, and other employment skills.
 Completion of this class is recommended prior to enrolling in the EMT class and also provides a strong background for those interested in lifeguard positions, fire service, and a variety of health-related fields.